 Visit Glasgow University

-When visiting, you can do a self-guided tour, which the University of Glasgow so generously provides a route for on their website.
+When visiting, you can do a self-guided tour, which the University of Glasgow so generously provides a route for on its website.
 In addition, you can take a guided tour provided by the university and visit some significant attractions on/nearby campus like the Hunterian Museum, the Hunterian art gallery, and the famous Mackintosh house.

 Hunterian Art Gallery

 At the Hunterian Art Gallery, you will find the Mackintosh House, with its historically important interior.
 Built in the 1960s near the former home of Glasgow’s most famous architect Sir Charles Rennie Mackintosh and his wife, the artist Margaret Macdonald Mackintosh.

 The modern building is attached to the Glasgow University gallery complex and has meticulously re-assembled the interiors of Mackintosh’s home.

 There have been two fires in four years at the Glasgow School of Art’s Mackintosh building which destroyed the defining work of this Glasgow artist’s work.
 The Hunterian is the place to discover and learn about Mackintosh’s work while the Glasgow School of Art is being rebuilt.

 Glasgow has created a Mural Trail featuring a diverse range of art within easy walking distance of the city centre.
 The huge range of artwork on display has something to suit all tastes – conservative to radical, quirky to bizarre.
 The street murals are unique pieces of art which Glaswegians, visitors and local businesses say are helping to enrich the city centre.

 Have An Amazing Tea Experience- Mackintosh At The Willow